Thank you to Berkley Publishing Group and NetGalley for providing an eARC in exchange for an honest review.

 Goodreads Rating: 3 Stars

 This is the second Kimmery Martin I’ve read, and her second publication.
-As a Kentucky transplant, I’m all about supporting the local authors- so even though I wasn’t completely enamored with The Queen of Hearts, I jumped on the opportunity to read Martin’s follow up, The Antidote to Everything.
+As a Kentucky transplant, I’m all about supporting the local authors- so even though I wasn’t completely enamored with The Queen of Hearts, I jumped on the opportunity to read Martin’s follow up, The Antidote for Everything.

 In her second novel, Martin introduces Dr. Georgia Brown, a spitfire urologist who made plans with her best friend and fellow doctor, Dr. Jonah Tsukada, to visit Amsterdam for a medical conference.
 Just as they were planning to leave, Jonah is under fire by the hospital admins.
 Discriminating (legally in the state of North Carolina) against the LGBTQ community, which Jonah is both a part of and also a primary physician for, the hospital begins to tell the LGBTQ patients that they are no longer welcome to the clinic, nor will Dr. Tsukada be able to see them anymore.
 This sets off a whole series of events that leave Georgia fighting for Jonah’s job, life, and patients.